 In the case of busy solopreneurs, it’s best to start small and build it out from there.
 Too many members may dilute the intimate nature of the mastermind group and disorganize meetings.

 It’s also crucial that you and your team be a little picky about who you admit.
 Members do not need to work in the same industries, but need to have enough common ground to present mutual benefits to each other.
-Having many different kinds of freelancers involved helps all parties grow their professional networks.
+Having many different kinds of freelancers involved helps each member grow their professional network.

 Commitment is non-negotiable, though.
 The effectiveness of a mastermind group hinges on the respect all members have for it and their ability to treat it as a high priority.
-Even one member who does not share this same vision (even if they’re very nice otherwise) threatens to undermine the entire collaboration.
+One member who does not share this same vision can undermine the entire collaboration.

 How to run a mastermind group

-Model 1: 1 Success, 1 obstacle and 1 resource to share
+Model 1: One success, one obstacle and one resource to share

 One of the simplest but most effective models for mastermind groups is the three-topic breakdown.
-While these topics can essentially be whatever you want them to be (or whatever your group agrees to), these three are as good as any.
+These topics can be whatever your group agrees to, these three work well.

 Model 2: The hot seat

-There is always so much to explore in a mastermind meeting — inevitably there are many topics that get skimmed over when resolution might require deeper analysis.
-The hot seat model makes room for this kind of deep-diving.
+There is always so much to explore in a mastermind meeting.
+Inevitably there are many topics and updates that get skimmed over that would interesting to discuss at length.
+The hot seat model of running a mastermind group makes room for this kind of deep-dive.

 In this format members go around in a circle reporting on their problems and successes for the week, just as in the former example.
-However, each person is limited to 15 minutes — and then the hot seat begins.
+However, each person is limited to a few minutes, and then the hot seat period of the meeting begins.

 Model 3: Beginning, middle (topical), end